globus/globus-compute/docs/quickstart.rst

   func_uuid = fxc.register_function(add_func)

-When executing the function you must specify the function ID and the endpoint ID on which you wish to execute the function.
+When executing the function, you must specify the function ID and the endpoint ID on which you wish to execute the function.
 You can pass arbitrary input arguments like standard Python functions.
 The following code shows how to run the add function on the tutorial endpoint.

-Note: the tutorial endpoint is open for anyone to use, please limit the number of functions you send to this endpoint.
+Note: the tutorial endpoint is open for anyone to use; please limit the number of functions you send to this endpoint.

 .. code-block:: python